cmeeren/FSharp.JsonApi/README.md

 FSharp.JsonApi
 ==============

-FSharp.JsonApi is a [library (not framework)](http://tomasp.net/blog/2015/library-frameworks/) that allows you to use F# to easily create and consume flexible, strongly typed web APIs following the [JSON-API specification](https://jsonapi.org/).
+FSharp.JsonApi is a [library (not framework)](http://tomasp.net/blog/2015/library-frameworks/) that allows you to use F# to easily create and consume flexible, strongly typed web APIs following the [JSON:API specification](https://jsonapi.org/).
 There’s even an almost-production-ready API implementation sample to get you started on the right foot!

 Core features:

 * Full support for sparse fieldsets and included resources
 * Support for loading included resources asynchronously on-demand, in parallel
 * Uses [FSharp.JsonSkippable](https://github.com/cmeeren/FSharp.JsonSkippable) for strong typing of whether JSON properties are included or excluded
-* Plays very nicely with the robust error handling of [FsToolkit.ErrorHandling](https://github.com/demystifyfp/FsToolkit.ErrorHandling/), whether monadic or applicative (the latter works perfectly to return multiple JSON-API errors at once)
+* Plays very nicely with the robust error handling of [FsToolkit.ErrorHandling](https://github.com/demystifyfp/FsToolkit.ErrorHandling/), whether monadic or applicative (the latter works perfectly to return multiple JSON:API errors at once)
-* Lots of utilities to allow you to easily wire up your perfect domain snowflakes (single-case DU wrappers with smart constructors, `Result`-returning record field setters, etc.) with the raw resource attributes and relationships present in a JSON-API request
+* Lots of utilities to allow you to easily wire up your perfect domain snowflakes (single-case DU wrappers with smart constructors, `Result`-returning record field setters, etc.) with the raw resource attributes and relationships present in a JSON:API request
 * And much more

 The focus is on server implementations, but it may also be useful when implementing clients (please get in touch!).